-NOTE: If a taxpayer's 65th birthday was January 1, 2019 (born 1/1/54), that person would be considered to be age 65 at the end of 2018 for federal income tax purposes and likewise for Arizona income tax purposes.
+NOTE: If a taxpayer's 65th birthday was January 1, 2020 (born 1/1/1955), that person is considered to be age 65 at the end of 2019 for federal income tax purposes and likewise for Arizona income tax purposes.

-- If you are single or filing as head of household, enter "1" in box 8 if you were 65 or older in 2018 and not claimed as a dependent by another taxpayer. - If you are married filing a joint return, enter "1" in box 8 if you were 65 or older and not claimed as a dependent by another taxpayer or your spouse was 65 or older in 2018 and not claimed as a dependent by another taxpayer.
-Enter "2" in box 8 if both you and your spouse were 65 or

-- older in 2018 and neither of you are claimed as a dependent by another taxpayer. - If you are married and filing a separate return, enter "1" in box 8 if you were 65 or older and not claimed by another taxpayer.
+- If you are single or filing as head of household, enter "1" in box 8 if you were 65 or older in 2019 and not claimed as a dependent by another taxpayer. - If you are married filing a joint return, enter "1" in box 8 if you were 65 or older and not claimed as a dependent by another taxpayer or your spouse was 65 or older in 2019 and not claimed as a dependent by another taxpayer.
+Enter "2" in box 8 if both you and your spouse were 65 or older in 2019 and neither of you are claimed as a dependent by another taxpayer. - If you are married and filing a separate return, enter "1" in box 8 if you were 65 or older and not claimed by another taxpayer.
 You cannot take an exemption for your spouse.
 Your spouse, if 65 or older and not claimed by another taxpayer, may take this exemption on his/her own separate return.